-This walk is one of five we have produced which introduce the unique geology of the Magnesian Limestone Plateau.
-The Limestone Landscapes Partnership is working with many different people to conserve the landscape, wildlife and rich heritage of the Magnesian Limestone and to enable communities to learn about, enjoy number of hills in the area, including Beacon Hill south of Seaham 4 and Tunstall Hills near Sunderland.
-3 A large variety of animals lived on and within the reef.
+A reef formed a barrier running roughly in a north- south direction, separating a shallow lagoon to the west from deeper water to the east.
+The reef can be seen today as a number of hills in the area, including Beacon Hill south of Seaham (4) and Tunstall Hills near Sunderland.
+(3) A large variety of animals lived on and within the reef.
 Tiny fragments of shell and skeletal remains built up as lime-rich mud on the sea floor.
 It is this limy mud that eventually became limestone.
 In places fossilised shells can still be seen in the rock.
-3
+(3)

 During periods of falling sea level, the hot arid climate caused the sea water to evaporate, making it much saltier.
 Salt minerals known as evaporites built up on the sea floor.
 Thick salt deposits still exist deep beneath the surface further south, but in this area they have dissolved, causing the rocks above them to collapse.
+1

 This area continued to drift north for 250 million years until it reached where it is today.
 We do not have any record of the geology of the area during that time as any rocks formed have been removed by the work of rivers and seas.
 Some of these 'missing' rocks have been quarried elsewhere and brought into the area for building stone.
+2

-2 Over the last 2.5 million years the climate alternated between colder periods ('ice ages') and warmer periods.
+Over the last 2.5 million years the climate alternated between colder periods ('ice ages') and warmer periods.
 At times, ice sheets up to 1km thick covered County Durham and the North Sea.
 The ice finally melted about 15,000 years ago.
 The action of the ice and meltwater were largely responsible for shaping the landscape you see today.
 Rivers and seas continue to wear away the land, deepening valleys and further altering the dramatic coastline.
 1 3 4 5